skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 ![](/img/path/simple-loop.gif)

-To fix this we need a more advanced cellular automation.
+To fix this we need a more advanced cellular automaton.

-### Path-solving Cellular Automation
+### Path-solving Cellular Automaton

-I came up with a 12-state cellular automation that can not only solve mazes, but will specifically find the shortest path.
+I came up with a 12-state cellular automaton that can not only solve mazes, but will specifically find the shortest path.
 Like above, it only considers 4-connected neighbors.